plblum/jivs/README.md

 #### Setup for ValueHostConfig.label
 Let's suppose that you have a label "First Name" which you want in several languages.
 1. Create a unique Localization Key for it.
 We'll use "FirstName".
-2. Assign both label and labell10n properties during configuration, shown here using the [`Builder object`](#configuring-the-validationmanager-the-builder-api):
+2. Assign both label and labell10n properties during configuration, shown here using the [`ValidationManagerConfigBuilder class`](#the-validationmanagerconfigbuilder-class):
     ```ts
     builder.field('FirstName', null, { label: 'First Name', 'labell10n': 'FirstName' });
     ```